 Ada was an adventurous young woman.
 At quite a young age, probably just 22, she was a Wesleyan missionary in South Africa in the early 1890s.
 Her brother, Isaac Shimmin, was a famous Wesleyan missionary in South Africa at the time and might have founded the Klerksdorp Church, amongst many others.
-He was also one of the original pioneers of Rhodesia, arriving there in September 1891, before Rhodes himself.
+He was also one of the original pioneers of Rhodesia, arriving there in September 1891, before Rhodes himself59.
 Previously, he had been in the Transvaal.
-Ada's brother, Isaac, was a significant figure in the Wesleyan missionary activities in South Africa.
-As well, he was regarded as a scholar, and a fine hunter:
+Isaac was also regarded as a scholar, and a fine hunter:

-Isaac Shimmin, the leading Methodist minister in Mashonaland in the 1890s, prided himself on his hunting and was prepared to pit himself against local hunters.
+Isaac Shimmin, the leading Methodist minister in Mashonaland in the 1890s, prided himself on his hunting and was prepared to pit himself against local hunters60.